A descendent of great cooks, I carry on their traditions in my own kitchen.

 You probably won't find this recipe in but the fewest of cookbooks.
-There are versions online but few of them represent the version used for church suppers, which are the fundraisers in this region.
-The recipe shared here is the one that was handed down through my family for a half dozen generations.
+There are versions online but few of them represent the version used for church suppers, which are the fundraisers in West Central and South Central Pennsylvania.
+The recipe shared here is the one that was handed down through my family in Bedford County, PA, for a half dozen generations.
 I still make it the very same way.

 |Prep time||Cook time||Ready in||Yields|